transentis/bptk_py_tutorial/README.md

 Here is an overview of the documents contained in this tutorial:

 * [Writing Computational Essays Using Simulation Models](bptk_py_introduction.ipynb).
-Introduction to using simulation models built with ®Stella in Jupyter Notebooks using the BPTK_PY framework.
+Introduction to using simulation models built with ®Stella in Jupyter Notebooks using the BPTK-Py framework.
 * [A Simple Python Library for System Dynamics](bptk_py_sd_dsl_intro.ipynb).
-Introduction to using the BPTK_PY framework to built SD models directly in Juptyer Notebooks.
+Introduction to using the BPTK-Py framework to built SD models directly in Juptyer Notebooks.
-* [Introduction to Agent Based Simulation Modeling with BPTK_PY](bptk_py_abm_intro.ipynb).
+* [Introduction to Agent Based Simulation Modeling with BPTK-Py](bptk_py_abm_intro.ipynb).
 This notebook illustrates how to create an agent-based implementation of a simple project management model.
 * [An Agent-based Implementation of the Bass Diffusion Model](bptk_py_bass_diffusion.ipynb).
 A simple notebook to run an agent-based implementation of the Bass Diffusion model.
-* [In Depth Discussion Of The Business Prototyping Toolkit for Pyth](bptk_py_in_depth.ipynb) A discussion of how the BPTK_PY framework works and some of the advanced API features not covered in the other notebooks.
+* [In Depth Discussion Of The Business Prototyping Toolkit for Python](bptk_py_in_depth.ipynb) A discussion of how the BPTK-Py framework works and some of the advanced API features not covered in the other notebooks.
-* [The Architecture of the BPTK_PY Framework](bptk_py_architecture.ipynb) Explains the overall architecture of the BPTK_PY framework.
+* [The Architecture of the BPTK-Py Framework](bptk_py_architecture.ipynb) Explains the overall architecture of the BPTK-Py framework.
 * [How To: Creating User Defined Functions in SD Models](how_to_sd_user_defined_functions.ipynb) Explains how to create user defined functions in SD models.

-## Version

-These tutorials were tested against v0.5.3 of the BPTK_PY framework.
+* [How To: Developing Advanced User-Interfaces](how_to_developing_advanced_user_interfaces.ipynb) Explains how to develop more advnaces user interfaces using Jupyter Widgets, Pandas dataframes and Matplotlib.